 (1) Group I Members.
-A deduction of seven eight percent per annum, plus an additional two percent subject to the conditions described within (i) and (ii) below, from all salaries (base salary, longevity, City college incentive, enhanced certification pay, emergency operation and hazardous duty pay; shift differential, and "upgrade" pay; and excluding all overtime, state incentive pay, reimbursed expenses and allowances such as cleaning/clothes allowances, and payments for unused accrued time), of all members of the Police and Fire Departments participating in {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1} this fund, or who will become members hereafter Group I Members, to be deducted in installments from each periodical paycheck of each these members Group I Member., together with a sum equal than the recommended contribution actuarial valuation of the fund expressed as a percent per all salaries (as defined above) of all members of the Police and Fire Departments participating in this fund according to the amount thereof as set up in the current budget in each year hereafter, together with such additional sums as may be administer this fund, which two latter amounts shall be designated by the Board and certified to the Council for each fiscal year, and the Council shall thereupon place the amount so designated in the succeeding year and except that the City may in good faith challenge contribution designated by the Board's actuary and City's actuary actuaries and whose decision shall be binding and final as between the Board and the City.
+A deduction of seven eight percent per annum, plus an additional two percent subject to the conditions described within (i) and (ii) below, from all salaries (base salary, longevity, City college incentive, enhanced certification pay, emergency operation and hazardous duty pay; shift differential, and "upgrade" pay; and excluding all overtime, state incentive pay, reimbursed expenses and allowances cleaning/clothes allowances, and payments for unused accrued time), of all members of the Police and Fire Departments participating in this fund, or who will become members hereafter Group I Members, to be deducted in installments from each periodical paycheck of each of these members Group I Member., together with a sum equal to not less than the minimum recommended contribution in the most recent actuarial valuation of the fund expressed as a percent per annum of all salaries (as defined above) of all members of the Police and Fire Departments participating in this fund according to the amount thereof as set up in the current budget in each year hereafter, together with such additional sums as may be necessary to administer this fund, which two latter amounts shall be designated by the Board and certified to the Council for each fiscal year, and the Council shall thereupon place the amount so designated in the budget for the succeeding year and levy a tax therefor, if necessary; except that the City may in good faith challenge the City contribution designated by the Board.
+In the event of such a challenge, the Board's actuary and City's actuary shall agree on an impartial third actuary who shall resolve all disputes between the actuaries and whose decision shall be binding and final as between the Board and the City.
 The foregoing eight percent deduction shall be increased by two percent as follows: